 Data visualization is a particularly broad field of study, with research areas ranging from computer science to human-computer interaction to visual design.
 The goal of this course is to offer students a solid foundation in visualization theory and principles, and then help them apply this knowledge in weekly projects and workshops aimed at developing their skills in creating and evaluating data visualizations.
-Sessions will cover major areas of visualization including studies of visual perception; time-based, categorical, and geospatial analysis; graphs and networks; and visual storytelling, as well as the practical creation of visualizations using tools including Tableau, Salesforce Einstein Analytics, Python and Looker.
+Sessions will cover major areas of visualization including studies of visual perception; time-based, categorical, and geospatial analysis; graphs and networks; and visual storytelling, as well as the practical creation of visualizations using tools including Tableau, D3 or Vega-Lite (Javascript), Seaborn (Python) and Looker.
+Our main tool of choice will be Tableau however students can choose any of the tools for projects and assignments.